mgwidmann/plug_session_redis/README.md

 ## Storing data in another key

-The `:path` option above when configuring the plug lets you define a function which will take in the session ID binary string and returns a new storage location.
+The `:db_path` option above when configuring the plug lets you define a function which will take in the session ID binary string and returns a new storage location.
 If you'd like, for example, to store all sessions under the key `"myapp:sessions:" <> id` then an example implementation of the above configured `MyPath.path/1` would look like this:

 ```elixir
 defmodule MyPath do